These Spicy Thai Noodles are quick, simple and totally mouthwatering. Bulk them up with extra veggies for a better than takeout vegan dinner at home.

 - 8 oz rice noodles

-- 1 tbsp sesame oil plus more for topping
+- 1 tablespoon sesame oil plus more for topping

 - 1 inch fresh ginger diced